 These stuffed biscuits with cream cheese and sausage are one of my favorite game day appetizers!
 They are the perfect bite size treat packed with cheesy goodness!

 If you're looking for other stuffed biscuit recipes check out these Cheesy Stuffed Garlic Bombs (Using Biscuit Dough).

 Jalapenos are supposedly the most popular of chili peppers but they really aren't considered 'hot' when compared to the other hot peppers out there.

-I made these Jalapeno Pimento Sausage Bombs with canned diced fire roasted jalapenos and jarred sweet pimentos.
-This makes it super fast to toss in the mixer.
-The fire roasted flavor adds a nice touch so grab them if you can!
+I made these stuffed biscuits with canned diced fire roasted jalapenos and jarred sweet pimentos.
+Using canned peppers makes this recipe SUPER fast and convenient!
+Plus, the fire roasted flavor from the peppers adds a nice touch.

-- 1 Tube Pillsbury Grands!
-Buttermilk Biscuits
+- 16 oz.
+Tube Pillsbury Grands!
+Buttermilk Flaky Biscuits ((8 ct.))

 - 2 Tbsp Olive Oil

-After browned, remove from heat and allow to cool slightly.
+- Remove from heat and allow to cool.

 - While waiting, pop open your biscuits and separate each biscuit in half.
 Press the layers in a mini muffin tin all the way up the sides.
 You should have 16 cups.
 (2 from each biscuit)

 - Take the pimentos out of the jar and dice them up.
 Add them to a mixing bowl along with 2 tbsp of the pimento liquid.
 Add your jalapenos (if not already in the sausage mixture).

 - Add your cream cheese and sausage mixture to the same bowl and mix until combined.
 (Make sure you drain the oil from the sausage first.)